pcarrier/gauth/README.md

         Github     911264 548790 784099
         [=======                      ]

-- Remember to keep your system clock synchronized and to **lock your computer when brewing your tea**!
+- Remember to keep your system clock synchronized and to **lock your computer when brewing your tea!**

 Rooted Android?
 ---------------

 If your Android phone is rooted, it's easy to "back up" your secrets from an `adb shell` into `gauth`.

-    # sqlite3 /data/data/com.google.android.apps.authenticator2/databases/database 'select email,secret from accounts'
+    # sqlite3 /data/data/com.google.android.apps.authenticator2/databases/database \
+              'select email,secret from accounts'

 Really, does this make sense?
 -----------------------------

 At least to me, it does.
-My laptop features encrypted storage, a stronger authentication mechanism, and I take better care of preserving its physical integrity.
-My phone also runs arbitrary apps.
+My laptop features encrypted storage, a stronger authentication mechanism, and I take good care of its physical integrity.

+My phone also runs arbitrary apps, is constantly connected to the Internet, gets forgotten on tables.

-Thanks to the convenience of a command line utility, my usage of 2-factor authentication went from 3 services to 9 over a few days.
+Thanks to the convenience of a command line utility, my usage of 2-factor authentication went from 3 to 10 services over a few days.

 Clearly a win for security.